uawc/ua-web-challenge-x-semifinal/README.md

 npm i
 ```

 Congratulations!
 Installation has been completed.
-Now you are able to launch this app
+Now you are able to launch this app.

 ###How to build and launch app